 Inscription: G K

-Manufactured: in the late 17th to early 18th century in the Siegerland area of Germany.
+Manufactured: in 1700 in the Siegerland area of Germany.

 Current location: Tiverton Castle, Tiverton, Devon, England.